Ian Sloan (field hockey): Ireland

 Sloan captained the Ireland Under-18 team at the 2011 EuroHockey U18 Championship.
 He was the topscorer in the tournament, scoring seven of Ireland's 10 goals.

 Between 2011 and 2012, Sloan made 21 senior international appearances for Ireland.
 In June 2011 he made his senior debut for Ireland against China.
 He subsequently represented Ireland at the 2011 Men's EuroHockey Nations Championship and at a 2012 Men's Field Hockey Olympic Qualifier.
 In April 2012 Sloan made his last appearance for Ireland in a 2–1 away win against Germany.
 Sloan and David Ames both scored for Ireland.
 In January 2013 Sloan and Ames announced that they were switching allegiances from Ireland to England/Great Britain.

 Great Britain

 Having previously played for Ireland, Sloan had to wait for three years before he was eligible to play for Great Britain.
 He eventually made his debut for Great Britain in April 2015 in a 3–2 win against Germany in an unofficial international.
 He made his official debut for Great Britain on 14 May 2015, in a 1–1 draw against Argentina.
 He subsequently represented Great Britain at the 2016 Summer Olympics.
 Sloan captained Great Britain when they won the 2017 Sultan Azlan Shah Cup.
 In May 2017, together with George Pinner and Phil Roper, Sloan was named as one of three captains of England/Great Britain.

+Sloan was selected to represent Great Britain for the delayed 2020 Olympic Games in Tokyo.

 England

-Sloan has represented England at the 2017 Men's EuroHockey Nations Championship, the 2018 Commonwealth Games and the 2018 Men's Hockey World Cup.
+Sloan has represented England at the 2017 Men's EuroHockey Nations Championship, the 2018 Commonwealth Games (where he won a bronze medal) and the 2018 Men's Hockey World Cup. he won another bronze medal with England in the Men's tournament at the 2022 Commonwealth Games in Birmingham.